ninewise/dissertation/on-the-side/related-work.md

 2n pools GBS PE            19.3          83m42.120s  3m28.785s        24.0540
 -->

+The software package was introduced to us and the students as a nearly complete product, with the execution speed as a blocking factor for publication.
 For HiPlex dataset of about 230MB, the initial implementation took 10 minutes to process.
 For a GBS dataset of 19.3G, this was 83 minutes.
 The first problem in the initial implementation was the iteration of the